eclipse-glsp/glsp-website-source/content/documentation/protocol/content.md

 **Initialize Request**

 The `initialize` request has to be the first request from the client to the server.
 Until the server has responded with an `InitializeResult` no other request or notification can be handled and is expected to throw an error.
-A client is uniquely identified by an `applicationId` and has to specify on which `protocolVersion` it is based on.
+A client is uniquely identified by an `applicationId` and has to specify on which `protocolVersion` it is based on (the current protocol version is `1.0.0`).
 In addition, custom arguments can be provided in the `args` map to allow for custom initialization behavior on the server.
 The request returns an `InitializeResult` that encapsulates server information and capabilities.
 The `InitializeResult` is used inform the client about the action kinds that the server can handle for a specific `diagramType`.

 <details open><summary>Code</summary>